 Judging by the posts on social media, moments in quarantine often looks very interesting.
 Describe to us what a day in quarantine looks like?

 – The quarantine is crazy.
-We kind of lose livery, it’s strange, the more I try to train, even at home, it’s boring, the more it would be.
+We kind of lose livery, it’s strange, I try to train even at home, otherwise I would be more bored.
 I try to occupy my head somehow, so I try to be busy in the quarantine.

 What do you consider the greatest success in your career?

-– My biggest success in career is being able to offer a better life to my family, being able to buy a house, comfortable, being able to offer something to my brothers.
+– My biggest success in career is being able to offer a better life to my family, being able to buy comfortable house, being able to offer something to my brothers.
 This is my biggest success, taking care of my family.